 Which is better, casein or whey protein?

 - Whey protein and casein protein differ in terms of their bioavailability and effects on muscle synthesis.
-Casein is known as the slow digesting component of milk protein.
+Casein is known as the slow-digesting component of milk protein.
 Although whey protein has many of the same benefits, it’s believed to cause more of a fast “amino acid spike” compared to casein.

 - Compared to casein, whey is a fast protein source, which means it provides amino acids quickly after ingestion — however they also leave the body sooner than when you consume casein.
 When the body is flooded with more protein that it can use at one time, it’s possible for some to be flushed out through urine, oxidized or generally wasted.
 However, this isn’t always a bad thing — different types of proteins have their upsides — so don’t go writing off whey protein just yet.
 There are certainly benefits to consuming both faster- and slower-releasing proteins; it really just comes down to your goals and schedule.

 - At the molecular level, within a protein source like casein various amino acids are branched together.
 Casein protein has a lower percentage of branched-chain amino acid compared to whey protein, which is one reason it’s slower to digest and also tends to work for longer.
 Because of its utilization and timing, research suggests that casein increases protein synthesis a bit less than whey does.
-On the plus side, it better stops the body from breaking down amino acids it already has available within your muscles.
+On the plus side, it better stops the body from breaking down amino acids it already has available within the muscles.
 Casein has also been shown to slow intestinal motility.

 - Whey protein has more sulfur than casein, which can also change the way the body uses it.

-- In theory, the two should work differently to affect body composition, however not every study has shown this to be true.
+- In theory, the two should work differently to affect body composition, but not every study has shown this to be true.
 For example, researchers from the Metabolism Unit at the University of Texas Medical Branch found that short-term ingestion of both whey and casein after exercise resulted in similar increases in muscle protein net balance.
 They didn’t actually result in differences in muscle protein synthesis despite different patterns of blood amino acid responses.

-If all of this chemistry seems a bit confusing, here’s the bottom line on casein vs. whey.
-Both casein and whey protein can supplement your workouts well and include all the essential amino acids you need, but whey has more branched-chain amino acids and, therefore, might be slightly better at facilitating muscle protein synthesis.
+If all of this chemistry seems a bit confusing, here’s the bottom line on casein vs. whey: Both casein and whey protein can supplement your workouts well and include all the essential amino acids you need, but whey has more branched-chain amino acids and, therefore, might be slightly better at facilitating muscle protein synthesis.

 The good news is this: After comparing the effects of both proteins on body composition and performance in female athletes, researchers from the Exercise and Performance Nutrition Laboratory at the University of South Florida found that whey and casein had similar positive effects.
 Females were found to experience benefits using both supplements, including an increase in performance markers from consuming protein after resistance training and a decreased body fat composition.